As an Amazon Associate, we earn .

 Performance Notes

 The percussion feels solid.
 Amplitude (how far the head travels) is 10mm, which is less than the 16mm on a Theragun Pro but comparable to most sub-$100 guns.
-In practice, this means it's great for surface muscle tension and decent for deeper knots, but it won't reach the deep glute work you'd get from a premium unit.
+In practice, this means it's great for surface muscle tension and decent for deeper knots, but it won't reach the deep glute work you'd get .

 On my calves after a 10K, three minutes per leg on speed 3 made a real, measurable difference in next-morning soreness.
-I tracked this informally over four weeks against weeks where I skipped massage gun recovery, and my self-rated soreness dropped from a 6/10 to about a 3/10.
+I tracked this informally over four weeks against weeks where I skipped massage gun recovery, and my self-rated soreness dropped .

 Noise was genuinely impressive.
-At speed 1, my wife couldn't hear it from across the living room with the TV on at normal volume.
+At speed 1, my wife couldn't hear it .
 At speed 5, it's louder — maybe like a quiet electric toothbrush — but I've held conversations while using it.

 The battery is the unsung hero.
 I charged it once a week despite using it twice daily.
 That's the longest real-world battery I've experienced on any massage gun under $100.